Sarthaklm10/Lite-List/README.md

 # Lite-List
-Minimalist and focused packing checklist tool.
+Minimalist and focused a packing checklist tool.